 To make digital material sustainable, machine-readable, and re-usable, international standards for metadata and encoding need to be applied.
-As impressively visualized in (Riley 2010) for just the cultural heritage sector, many different metadata standards exist.
-One important industrial standard has to be mentioned here, that is The Unicode standard.
+As impressively visualized in Riley (2010), for just the cultural heritage sector, many different metadata standards exist.
+One important industrial standard has to be mentioned here, that is, The Unicode standard.
 It defines individual characters from different scripts:

 The Unicode Standard is the universal character encoding standard for written characters and text.
 It defines a consistent way of encoding multilingual text that enables the exchange of text data internationally and creates the foundation for global software.
-(The Unicode Consortium 2020, 1)
+(The Unicode Consortium 2021, 1)

-Since its first release in 1991, the standard quickly gained importance and is as indispensable as it is a basic core of any digital research today.
+Since its first release in 1991, the standard quickly gained importance and is indispensable today as it is a basic core of any digital research.
+Since version 14.0, "a new major version of the standard will be released each year (...) targeted for the third quarter of each year" (Unicode, Inc. 2021).
 Nevertheless, not everyone may know about the many issues involved with it, especially when it comes to NLS material.
-For example, the encoding of individual code points and discussion about variant characters, or the provision of fonts to display the code points are prominent subjects in the discussions.
-Another aspect is the management of the Unicode standard itself, which is related to the bias in academic DH work towards the English language, or the inclusion of certain cursive scripts like hieratic in the standard (Fiormonte 2012; Asef and Wagner 2019; Gülden, Krause, and Verhoeven 2020).
+For example, the encoding of individual code points and discussion about variant characters (Lunde, Cook, and Jenkins 2022), or the provision of fonts to display the code points (Lunde 2009) are prominent subjects in the discussions.
+Another aspect is the management of the Unicode standard itself, which is related to the bias in academic DH work towards the English language, or the inclusion of certain cursive scripts like Hieratic in the standard (Fiormonte 2012; Asef and Wagner 2019; Gülden, Krause, and Verhoeven 2020).